 Released the “Berserk Official Guidebook,” which includes a lengthy interview along with new images of his workstation.

 Served as executive supervisor for a 24-episode animated adaptation of Berserk, produced by studios GEMBA & Millepensee, which roughly retells the story from Volumes 14-28.
-Miura wrote an original scenario for the third episode, and two original paintings for the eventual Blu-Ray releases.
+Miura wrote an original scenario for the third episode, and four original paintings for the eventual Blu-Ray releases.

 Provided 10 original illustrations, plus a cover, for the first Berserk light novel, "Flame Dragon Knight" (炎竜の騎士), written by Fukami Makoto.
 It was released in 2019 in Western territories.
 (Age 51)